 When I was first diagnosed with cancer in early 1994 all I could think about was how best to treat my cancer.
-As the months passed the pile of letters from my insurance company slowly piled up.
+As the months passed the pile of envelopes from my insurance company slowly piled up.
 I knew the envelopes contained “E.O.B.’s” that clinically explained what therapies were being paid for by my insurance and what therapies were not being paid for (covered) by my insurance.
 But ignorance is bliss as they say- financial toxicity of cancer care was killing me but I ignored it.

 I was fighting an incurable cancer and I was pissed off.
 I simply ignored what my insurance company was telling me- positive or negative.
 Big mistake…

 I am both a cancer survivor and cancer coach.
 Research and experience have taught me:

 The need for developing a plan to pay for your cancer is the same as developing a therapy plan for your cancer in general.